arjunachala/arjunachala.github.io/_posts/2017-10-19-Example-Application-Part-1.md

+# Example Application - Part 1 (Topology and Import a File)

 I take it that you have read my previous posts on ECL and familiarized with the foundational concepts.
 In the next series of posts, we will develop an ECL application that ingests a raw file, applies the transformation on the data and creates a few useful views.

 Part 1 of the post will demonstrate the following: